Trump likens border crossers to 'professional mountain climbers,' bashes California during wall tour

 The Trump administration has asked the House to cut grants to so-called sanctuary cities, and made targeting those areas a policy priority.

-Tough talk on immigration took a back seat less than an hour later during a wide-ranging address to troops at the Marine Corps Air Station Miramar, where the president touched on topics from North Korea to ISIS to space exploration.
+Tough talk on immigration took a back seat less than an hour later during a wide-ranging address to troops at the Marine Corps Air Station Miramar, outside San Diego, where the president touched on topics from North Korea to ISIS to space exploration.

 "Very soon we're going to Mars," Trump told the crowd, before adding a jab at his foregone 2016 opponent, Hillary Clinton: "We wouldn't be going to Mars if my opponent won."